 After assessing the second video recording, the result was an increase in gestures of each individual, more eye contact, more general arousal, and laughter.
 Laughter was louder and in comparison to the first meeting, the manager didn’t make large gestures, what could be called a “leveling” effect.
 Quantitative analysis revealed:

 - 35 times more verbal exchanges and personal stories

 - Moments of collective joy raised to 5 times

 Virtual Team Meeting

-We also passively observed an All Team Call (ATC) over the virtual platform that The Engine Room used to meet monthly.
-In the first ATC, we asked all participants to take a photograph of their immediate physical surroundings and to write to us about their sensory experience.
+Further research passively observed an All Team Call (ATC) over the virtual platform that The Engine Room used to meet monthly.
+In the first ATC, all participants were asked to take a photograph of their immediate physical surroundings and to write to about their sensory experience.

-Our semi-structured interviews were strategically with pairs of team members, which opened up conversations between them around emotional comfort in calls.
+Semi-structured interviews were strategical with pairs of team members and opened up conversations between them around emotional comfort in calls.

 - People were muted most of the ATC which made the leadership nervous not receiving immediate feedback.